 Despite all of the amazing things I’ve gotten to do in my professional career, I’ve had a deep desire to write since I was a little girl.
 Like most writers, I wrote my first book at 5 or 6 years old.
 It was a story about a little girl with 18 brothers and sisters who all had to share one bathroom (talk about conflict!).
 I always looked at the world with an inquisitive eye and was that (annoying) child that incessantly asked why?
 I’m a big believer in living your life and doing the things you desire.
 On my first date with my husband, he told me that he had always wanted to try skydiving.
 I had always wanted to, too.
 So, guess what our second date was?

 Over the years, I’ve met many smart, capable people who are unhappy because they hate their jobs but are too afraid to go after what they really want in life.
 I can relate to these people because I’ve been one of them.
 That’s why I decided to launch Beyond the Gray, to inspire and motivate people to go after the things they really want in life.
-I also run a travel and lifestyle blog, Journeys, write travel articles for The Savvy Explorer and am a guest blogger on Lehigh Valley InSite.
+I also write travel articles for The Savvy Explorer, and contribute to Lehigh Valley InSite and Writer Unboxed.